oppiliappan/scientifica/README.md

+## TODO

+Following agenda *may* be followed:

+ - Add Control Pictures
+ - Add all mathematical operators
+ - Get scientifica to work on windows
+ - Work on a bold version (Probably never)
+ - Add variants for `a, i, l, 1` etc.

 ## Credits

 Most Basic Latin characters are from [creep](https://github.com/romeovs/creep) by [romeovs](https://github.com/romeovs).

 Creep has been optimized for linux terminals by [raymond-w-ko](https://github.com/raymond-w-ko).
 Check out his version [here](https://github.com/raymond-w-ko/creep2).

-Some characters are based on [Lemon](http://artwizaleczapka.sourceforge.net/)
+Some characters are based on [Lemon](http://artwizaleczapka.sourceforge.net/).